apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 TLS User Agent Hooks
 ********************

-In addition to the HTTP oriented hooks, a plugin can add hooks to trigger code during the TLS handshake with the user agent.
+In addition to the HTTP oriented hooks, a plugin can add hooks (by calling :c:func:`TSHttpHookAdd`) to trigger code during the TLS handshake with the user agent.
 This TLS handshake occurs well before the HTTP transaction is available, so a separate state machine is required to track the TLS hooks.

 TLS Hooks